hanshoi/python_web_course/material/python/classes.md

 Take your Tic-Tac-Toe game from functions excercises and make it so that it uses classes instead of pure functions.
 This means that at least GameBoard, Player will have their own classes.

+#### Linked List
+Make a [singly linked list](https://en.wikipedia.org/wiki/Linked_list#Singly_linked_list).
+This means that (without using lists or other data containers) make a list where every link only knows it's value and next item on the list (if such exists).

+Implement following classes:
+* LinkedList
+* Link

+Implement following features to LinkedList:
+* append(), add a new item to end of list
+* len(), get amount of items in the list
+* del(position), remove item in given position
+* insert(position), add item into given position in list (0 == first, 1 == second).
+If position longer that there is items, then append it to end of list.